fdemmer/Picard-Last.fm.ng-Plugin/README.md

 ### Step 4

-Finally the sorted and weighed last.fm-tags are ranked by resulting score in their category-buckets and limited to only the top results(s) (see ``limit`` parameter in ``config.ini``).
+Finally, the sorted and weighed last.fm-tags are ranked by resulting score in their category-buckets and limited to only the top results(s) (see ``limit`` parameter in ``config.ini``).